gundameedikiranmai/Bnew108/docs/greet.md

 After answering title and location, the bot will query job search api (https://sequence.accuick.com/Sequence/searchjobs) to fetch matching jobs and display.

-**UI component**
+**UI component**: The UI component will be selected if a "ui_component" key is present in the custom field for a given message.

-The UI component will be selected if a "ui_component" key is present in the custom field for a given message.
+##### Job title

-- Job title: A dropdown list using the values in the "titles" key has to be displayed.
+A dropdown list using the values in the "titles" key has to be displayed.
 The responses have to be sent in the format - '/intent{"entity": "selected_value"}'.
 The intent and entity values are to be read from the input message.

 example:
 ```